Collaboration95/DistributedSystem_ProjectPlaceholderName/README.md

 eg : `scale 10`
 You should see an output `Reserved 10 seats among random clients in 4.303833ms,`

-Between `scale N` requests , reformat the data by doing `clean` (reset all seat status to available before each iteration of the scaling tests)
+Between each iteration of `scale N` requests , reformat the data by doing `clean` (reset all seat status to available before each iteration of the scaling tests)
+For example to test 10 requests followed by 20 requests, the commands will be:
+1. clean
+2. scale 10
+3. clean
+4. scale 20
+5. clean